adamwulf/app-launch-guide/README.md

 		- roughly 2% of users who click through to the store will buy/download

 # Step 3: Make a Prototype

 - [ ] Use something like [proto.io](https://proto.io) or [popapp.in](https://popapp.in) to make a quick prototype
 - [ ] Show people in your audience.
 Validate you're on the right track

+Don't spend more than a few days building out a prototype.
+You only want to build enough to validate that you've got the right audience <=> product match.

+By this point, you (a) have an audience and (b) have a proof of concept.
+If people aren't lining up, then you're doing something wrong.
+Either your marketing is off, audience is off, or product is off.

+Iterate on the idea and marketing to prove you're on the right track before commiting serious dev time in the next step.

+# Step 4: Bulding the App

+Throw away your prototype.
+Holy moly don't use that as a foundation going forward.
+Actually throw it away, do not re-use any of its code.

+## Planning your Timline
+plan out roughly how long you have to build the app.
+However much time you give yourself, that's how long it'll take.
+Make sure to budget 30% of your timeline for QA.

+Purposefully decide on priority of:

+1. feature list
+2. quality
+3. timeline

+Every product and development decision you make should be weighed against this priority list.

+## Build It!

 - [ ] Build the app (It's your MVP remember, keep it small!)
 - [ ] Behavior tracking, I use [Mixpanel](http://mixpanel.com)